How to Run the Program

 Website registration of participants and statistics

-We’ll report on the number of online notebook registrations per library in mid-July, mid-August and after Labour Day.
+We’ll report on the number of online notebook registrations per library in mid-summer and again after Labour Day.
 Online participation will count toward your library’s registrations.

 Join our online community for ideas and inspiration

-Want to connect with other libraries to find out how they’re adapting their program to respond to COVID-19?
+Want to connect with other libraries running the TDSRC?
 Join our Facebook group, TD Summer Reading Club community_La communauté du Club de lecture d’été TD.
 This is a members-only supportive platform where you can share tips, program successes and best practices, as well as ask questions within our community.
 To join, click on the group name above, and choose “Join Group” once you’re on Facebook.

 Caroline Alphonso, “School shutdowns have put children up to eight months behind in reading, research indicates,” The Globe and Mail, November 26, 2020, https://www.theglobeandmail.com/canada/article-school-shutdowns-have-put-children-up-to-eight-months-behind-in/